-Note: The following selections apply for the time period after September 30, 2027 (or other date as required by law).
+Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.

 c.
-Regular Post-Eligibility Treatment of Income: 209(b) State or after September 30, 2027 (or other date as required by law).
+Regular Post-Eligibility Treatment of Income: 209(B) State.

 Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.